GNS-Science/nzshm-opensha/docker/README.md

 # README

-This is a docker image for use in evaluating opensha alongside other PSHA tools.
+This is a docker image and `docker-compose` file to support our opensha-* experimnents.

 ## Build